Both smaller and large associations have their respective obstacles to overcome when it comes to managing money, whether...

-HOA fines are used to help enforce community guidelines, as outlined by their governing documents (CC&Rs).
+HOA fines are used to help enforce community guidelines, as outlined by their governing documents known as Covenants, Conditions, and Restrictions (CC&Rs).
 Fines are usually issued to homeowners when a violation of community rules and standards occurs.
-An association’s rules can vary, but most include things like ignoring lawn care, parking in undesignated areas, or violating noise restrictions.
+An association’s rules can vary, but most include things like ignoring lawn care, parking in undesignated areas or violating noise restrictions.

 Typically, homeowners can be warned or fined for not following the agreed-upon rules and regulations outlined in the community’s CC&Rs.
 Most violations will be resolved with a friendly verbal or written reminder, and your board will work with you to resolve most issues.
 When problems persist, HOAs can issue a monetary fine.

 The HOA board determines fine amounts and whether they’re reasonable.
 Most HOA fines start at around $25 and increase to $50 and $100-$200 if you don’t pay or continue to violate the rule.
 The type of violation also influences the fine amount.